-3.10 Diagnosing problems with the Utility (Tru64 UNIX)
+3.10 Diagnosing problems with the Utility (OpenVMS)

-As it runs, the Utility process writes a log file at /var/dxd/caed\native/caed\utility\output.log.
-This log file contains information about requests from any client that attempts to make a connection, as well as messages that may help diagnose problems that occur if the utility fails to start properly.
+As it runs, the Utility process writes a log file into the CAED_NATIVE directory, called DXD\$CAED_UTILITY_STARTUP_OUTPUT.LOG.
+This log file contains information about requests from any client that attempts to make a connection, as well as messages that may help diagnose problems that occur should the utility fail to start properly.